Skip to main content

 Latest position:

-• It agrees that the implied undertakings for all types of contracts for the supply of goods should be standardized and that legislative amendments should be introduced to extend to contracts for the supply of goods the implied undertakings which currently apply in respect of contracts for the sale of goods in due course.
+The Bureau has stated that: “The implied undertakings for all types of contracts for the supply of goods should be standardised and that legislative amendments should be introduced in due course.”

 (April 2009)